elementary-Inc/blog/_posts/2019-09-05-elementary-at-guadec-2019.md

 Interestingly, Yaru (the Ubuntu GTK stylesheet) is already based on Adwaita (the GNOME GTK stylesheet), using a build-time variable system that the Yaru developers put together.
 They even demoed a Pop!\_OS inspired set of variables that does express much of the same branding as the official Pop!\_OS stylesheet without much work.
 Some of this work may get upstreamed into Adwaita itself, and I've been sharing our experiences with publicly-exported variables in elementary OS to enable our unique features like per-app accent colors and branded headerbars.

-I'm currently helping lead this effort within GNOME, and as this work continues, we'll try to share and upstream as much of our work as possible.
+I'm currently [helping lead this effort within GNOME](https://discourse.gnome.org/t/gtk-adwaita-and-vendor-styles/1641), and as this work continues, we'll try to share and upstream as much of our work from elementary OS as possible.

 ### Flatpak Donations/Store